GeeSuth/Dis-Anime/README.md

 ##### What is the `Dis-Anime`

-Discover Anime it's a web appilcation help anime fans to find anime name and details of anmie using image only!
+Discover Anime it's a web Application help anime fans to find anime name and details of anime using photo only!